ajv-validator/ajv/KEYWORDS.md

 ### `oneOf`

-The value of the keyword should be an array of JSON schemas.
-The data is valid if it matches exactly one JSON schema from this array.
+The value of the keyword should be an array of JSON Schemas.
+The data is valid if it matches exactly one JSON Schema from this array.
 Validators have to validate data against all schemas to establish validity according to this keyword.

 __Example__